-To initiate a partial stroke test using a Rotork setting tool, Rotork App or Manual Setup via local controls, the actuator must be set to Local control using the red control knob and at the limit position set for 2/6 From Limit.
+To initiate a partial stroke test using a Rotork setting tool, the actuator must be set to Local control using the red control knob and at the limit position set for 2/6 From Limit.

 To initiate a partial stroke test, .
 The partial stroke test will be initiated as set.